 Did you know that vitamin D, also known as the “sunshine vitamin,” plays a big role in your night, too?
 If your vitamin D levels are on the lower end, it could actually be affecting your sleep.
 Worry not, though!
 Below, we’ll go over the evidence behind the effect vitamin D has on sleep and give you some suggestions for your best night of rest yet.

 The science of vitamin D and sleepSeveral studies have shown an association between vitamin D levels and different measures of sleep.
-Low blood levels of vitamin D are associated with decreased sleep time, decreased sleep efficiency, and increased daytime sleepiness [1,2,3,4] To understand these terms, let's go over some definitions:
+Low blood levels of vitamin D are associated with decreased sleep time, decreased sleep efficiency, and increased daytime sleepiness [1-4].
+Let's get a better understanding of what these terms actually mean.

 - Sleep time is simply the amount of time that you sleep